atewolde12/arch-linux/README.md

 ## Bonus: Troubleshooting what went wrong

+### Package nightmare
 - When trying to run pacstrap, the installation would keep failiing at the openssl package.
 When this failed, the package manager would stop all downloads as well.
 I noticed there was an error stating that the PGP signature was not up to date.
 After searching around for a bit, it looks like the ISO for Arch linux does not come with updates keys for the package.
 Prior to running the pacstrap, I ran `pacman -Sy archlinux-keyring` to get an updated version of the keys, and this let pacstrap work as expected

+### GPT vs DOS
+- Another thing that went wrong was my selection of using GPT over DOS.
+Orginally I thought this wasn't going to be a big deal, though after going through the installation, I realized that GRUB was not going to be able to use the disk without further configuration.